Equipment for the Copenhagen Light Rail

 The actual platform will be designed with tactile guiding lines aligned with the trainset’s door locations.
 The aim of station lighting is to create a comfortable, secure and visually attractive space.
 The lighting must be adapted to the street lighting and particularly to the lighting of pedestrian crossings which are right next to many of the stations.
 Road users must be adequately aware of crossing pedestrians as opposed to persons waiting on the platforms.

-In addition to the architectural and design task, GPA is also in charge of Control and Maintenance Centres and other structures, as well as providing input for the environmental impact assessment and project management.
+In addition to the architectural and design task, Gottlieb Paludan Architects is also in charge of Control and Maintenance Centres and other structures, as well as providing input for the environmental impact assessment and project management.